Consumer Proposal vs Bankruptcy in Ontario

 Credit score impact

-A consumer proposal and bankruptcy both negatively impact your credit score, but to different degrees.
+Both a consumer proposal and a bankruptcy will negatively impact your credit score, but the impact and recovery timeline are different.

 At David Sklar and Associates, we’ve helped thousands of people in Ontario significantly reduce their debt and rebuild a strong foundation for a new financial future.
 We’ve helped folks from all walks of life – we can help you, too!